Suicidal Ideation Child

 - Withdraw from family and friends

-- Poor performance in school
+- Doing poorly in school

-- Self-harm, such as cutting or burning
+- Doing self-harm such as cutting or burning

 - Sleeping too little or too much

-- Increased use of alcohol or drugs
+- Using alcohol or drugs

 - Encourage your child to avoid drugs and alcohol.